SHARE

 A market stall at the Tallinn Christmas market selling local handicrafts

 The general price level in Tallinn Christmas Market is way cheaper than in Helsinki.
 Especially, food and drinks are more affordable.
-Souvenirs may be more expensive but we do not recommend travellers buy any unnecessary items.
+Souvenirs may be more expensive but we only recommend fellow travellers to buy only the necessary items.
 Spending money on services is more environmentally friendly than buying material things.
 After all, the experience itself is what matters most during a trip.

 Radission Blu Hotel Olümpia is a tall 4-star hotel within 15 minutes walking distance from the Old Town.
 Ask for an upper-floor room and enjoy the best views in Tallinn!